-Each day performances intended for visitors populate beautiful halls and churches with music of the crowd-pleasing sort: Vivaldi, Best of Mozart, Most Famous Arias, and works by the well-known Czech composer Antonín Dvořák.
+Each day performances intended for visitors populate beautiful halls and churches with the music of the crowd-pleasing sort: Vivaldi, Best of Mozart, Most Famous Arias, and works by the well-known Czech composer Antonín Dvořák.

-Prague has two well-known established concert halls – the Dvořák Hall in Rudolfinum and the Smetana Hall in the Municipal House – but it is possible to find concerts of classical music all around the city.
+Prague has two well-known, established concert halls – the Dvořák Hall in Rudolfinum and the Smetana Hall in the Municipal House – but it is possible to find concerts of classical music all around the city.
 Among the most renowned concert halls are Bertramka (Museum of Mozart) and Atrium in Žižkov.
 Concerts and recitals of classical music held in churches and palaces are also popular.
 Regular concerts take place on the steps of the National Museum and during the summer in some of Prague gardens.

 The Czech Republic has produced a few famous composers, including Dvořák, Martinů, Smetana, Janáček and Mahler.
 Mozart also liked to perform in Prague because of his fine relationship with the city.
 Prague has four theatres where opera is performed and a few orchestras, the most famous being the Czech Philharmonic (Česká Filharmonie) located at the Rudolfínum.